 Other scholarships availabe to engineering students that are awarded by the College include BOLD Center Participation Scholarships associated with the Women in Engineering and Multicultural Engineering programs.

 The College also awards scholarships to sophomore, junior, and senior students with GPAs over 3.0 who match other donor criteria (specific majors, need-based, etc.).
-More details on these scholarships are available at: Undergraduate Scholarships Advising Guide.
+More details on these scholarships are available at: BOLD Undergraduate Scholarships.

 We also recommend that you visit the University of Colorado financial aid and scholarship services pages.